Early Childhood Education

 Students are eligible to receive undergraduate for their work through Elgin Community College, Elgin, IL.
 For information on graduate credit please request information from the Registrar.

-For more details review the information under the website tab: Prospective Students., or email our registrar, Megan Freeman at email@example.com.
+For more details review the information under the website tab: Prospective Students., or email our Registrar at firstname.lastname@example.org.
 She will be pleased to answer any questions concerning our programs or the admissions process.